zzhangjii/learning-library/oci-library/qloudable/Grafana/Compute_Monitoring_using_Grafana.md

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Grafana/img/Grafana_003.PNG" alt="image-alt-text">

-6. Once logged in you will be asked to change the password or skip the step, click **skip** so the user name and password stays as admin
+6. Once logged in you will be asked to change the password or skip the step, Click **skip** so the user name and password stays as admin

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Grafana/img/Grafana_004.PNG" alt="image-alt-text">

-7. On the Home Dashboard click the gear icon on the left side of the page and click **Add data source**
+7. On the Home Dashboard Click the gear icon on the left side of the page and Click **Add data source**

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Grafana/img/Grafana_005.PNG" alt="image-alt-text">